Rate Limits

 With the default REST API limit of 15 requests per second and a queue size of 100 requests, what happens if 130 requests are sent all at the same time?

-If hitting the rate limit is a concern of a client application there are numerous strategies that can be implemented to minimize the number of API calls the application is making.
+If hitting the rate limit is a concern of a client application there are numerous strategies that can be implemented to properly manage the number of API calls the application is making and when they are occurring.

 Cache asset files and metadata: This is discussed more in depth in the next section.